avaneev/prvhash/README.md

 Moreover, the PRVHASH systems can be freely daisy-chained by feeding their outputs to `Seed` inputs, adding some security firewalls, and increasing the PRNG period of the final output accordingly.
-Note that any external PRNG output should be inputted via `Seed`, not `lcg`, as to not be subject to interference with the feedback path.
+Note that any external PRNG output should be inputted via `Seed`, and not `lcg`, as to not be subject to interference with the feedback path.
 For hashing and external entropy, only input via `lcg` works in practice.